NOAO-dark-sky/GaN/README.md

     * pandas
     * shutil
     * multiprocessing
+    * BeautifulSoup
+    * Requests

+## charts
+The charts are taken from the website "https://www.globeatnight.org/magcharts"

 ## How it works
 1. The constellations and the observation dates must be created, edited and saved in the excel file: Gan_cons_and_dates.xlsx
-2. The Activity Guides changes should be edited in the word files for each languages
+2. The Activity Guides changes should be edited in the word files for each language
-3. While runnig the program the different aActivity guides for the selected contellations and languages will be created and saved.
+3. While runnig the program, the different aActivity guides for the selected contellations and languages will be created and saved in PDF  format.

+## Project status

+Now working on the .docx to .pdf conversion (last actualization 07-17-2022)